dougbutner/web-4/README.md

 # 4. GeoSocial Layers

 Each version of the web must evolve.
-We are beginning to see the
+I believe the greatest evolution happens when

 # The experience of Web 4